- Accommodation on double occupancy basis

 Our tour features three meals each day, most of them at our hotel.
 In Bhutan, meals are usually served in buffet that includes rice, vegetables, noodles, and breads.
 Our guides can arrange some dinners at local restaurants at your request.
 One note: traditional Bhutanese food always features chilies, and the most popular dish, "ema dates," is made with large, hot, green chilies in a cheese sauce.

-Our guides are college educated locals, proficient in English and trained and licensed by local tourism authorities.
+Our guides are college-educated local people, proficient in English and trained and licensed by local tourism authorities.
 Most importantly, they are friendly and committed to deliver the best services.

 International and internal airfares

 The tour starts and finishes in Paro, Bhutan.
-There are no direct flight connections from USA or Europe to Bhutan.
+There are no direct flight connections from the USA or Europe to Bhutan.
 You need to first fly to Bangkok, Delhi, Kolkatta or Kathmandu, spend a night there and next day fly to Bhutan.
-Bangkok is the most popular gateway for travel to Bhutan as there are daily 2 flights from Bangkok and US citizens and most European passport holders don't need visa for Bhutan.
+Bangkok is the most popular gateway for travel to Bhutan, as there are daily 2 flights from Bangkok and US citizens and most European passport holders don't need visa for Bangkok (Thailand).

-From Kathmandu and Delhi, also there are 5-6 flights a week depending on the season.
+From Kathmandu and Delhi, also there are five or six flights a week depending on the season.
 Please, do not buy your international airfare until Bhutan flight schedule is available.

 Passport and Visa

-Your passport must be valid for at least 6 months beyond the last day of your trip and there must be 1 or 2 blank pages on your passport for the visa sticker, entry and exit seals.
-Bhutan visa is pre-processed by Highland Asia Travel and we will get clearance for you before your flight into Bhutan.
-Your passport gets actual visa seal upon arrival at the Paro airport.
-If you are traveling via Indian cities, you need to obtain Indian visa before your travel begins.
+Your passport must be valid for at least six months beyond the last day of your trip and there must be one or two blank visa pages on your passport for the visa sticker, and entry and exit seals.
+Bhutan visas are pre-processed by Far & High Adventure Travel; we will get clearance for you before your flight into Bhutan.
+Your passport gets an actual visa seal upon arrival at the Paro airport.
+If you are traveling via Indian cities, you need to obtain an Indian visa before your travel begins.
 If you are traveling via Kathmandu, Nepal, you can obtain Nepal visa upon arrival.

 Note on Itinerary